charlottegroom/herd/dashboard-app/README.md

 The API Docker container image is deployed on Heroku.
 See [here](https://real-time-dashboard.cube.dev/deployment) for deployment steps.

-The current deployment of the API is at [https://herd-covid19-dashboard-web.herokuapp.com/#/]https://herd-covid19-dashboard-web.herokuapp.com/#/).
+The current deployment of the API is available at [https://herd-covid19-dashboard-web.herokuapp.com/#/](https://herd-covid19-dashboard-web.herokuapp.com/#/).